steel-dev/steel-browser/README.md

 docker compose -f docker-compose.dev.yml up --build
 ```

-In case you run on a custom host, you need to copy .env.example to .env while changing the host or modify the environment variables used by the `docker-compose.dev.yml` to use your host.
+If you run on a custom host, create a `.env` file (see `docs/DEVELOPMENT_SETUP.md` for variables) or modify the environment variables used by `docker-compose.dev.yml` to use your host.

 ### Node.js
-Alternatively, if you have Node.js and Chrome installed, you can run the server directly:
+Alternatively, if you have Node.js and Chrome installed, you can run both the server and the UI directly:

 ```bash
 npm install